-Dance majors have the option of emphasizing one of three foci in dance: choreography and performance, dance scholarship, or somatics.
-Our majors are expected to have a scholarly and embodied perspective of their studies regardless of special focus.
+Consistent with its liberal arts mission, the Dance Program offers a rich set of eight foundational courses required of all Dance majors.
+Beyond these shared foundational courses, students take additional courses specific to one of three tracks: Choreography and Performance, Production and Technology, and Theory and Aesthetics.
+Our majors are expected to have a scholarly and embodied perspective of their studies regardless of track.
 In addition, all of our graduating students are expected to:

 Learning Goals in History of Art